Soujanya4316/TestChallange/README.md

 1. Make sure [Node.js](https://nodejs.org/) is installed
 2. Navigate to the root of the repo
 3. Use the `npm install` command
+4. Use npm `npm install -g testcafe` to install testcafe
+5. Install Cucumber(Gherkin) full support and Powershell extension on VS code

 ## Running tests